 Unless otherwise stated, equipment must meet all mandatory regulatory and/or DHS-adopted standards to be eligible for purchase using these funds.
 Equipment being purchased must be found in the Authorized Equipment List (AEL).
-Cal OES will require a performance bond for equipment over \$250,000.
 Additional approvals may be required for specific allowable equipment items prior to procurement.
 In addition, Applicants must obtain and maintain all necessary certifications and licenses for the requested equipment.
-All equipment must be received no later than the end of the Grant Subaward POP.
+All equipment must be received no later than the end of the Grant Subaward period of performance (POP).